 In addition to their application for admission, first-year applicants are also required to submit an official high school transcript, official SAT or ACT test scores, teacher evaluation, and a secondary school report or counselor recommendation.

-Submit your application online using the ApplyTexas Application or the Common Application by your preferred application deadline.
+Submit your application online using the Common Application, the ApplyTexas Application, or the Coalition Application by your preferred application deadline.
 It is free to apply to the University if you apply online and there is no supplement.

 Students applying to Trinity University via the ApplyTexas Application should submit the Trinity University version of the Teacher Evaluation and Secondary School Report.
 These forms can be found online and should be submitted directly to Trinity University from your instructor or your counselor.